Canada and the Changing Nature of Work

 31 There is an ongoing debate about whether cloudbased microworkers should be considered as contractors or employees.
 They are currently treated as contractors in almost all cases.

 32 Microtasks can be as short as seconds, the pay as low as pennies.
 One study found the average wage of Amazon Mechanical Turk workers to be US$ 1.25, at a time when the U.S. federal minimum wage was US$ 7.25/hour.

 Felstiner, Alek.
 2011.
-“Working the crowd: employment and labor law in the crowdsourcing industry.”
+“Working the crowd: employment and labor law in the crowdsourcing industry(link is external).”
 Berkeley Journal of Employment and Labor Law. p.
 167.

 33 Legal rulings are at the early stages.
 For example, in June 2008 the U.S. IRS ruled that greeters for the Electronic Sheep Company in Second Life were employees, as opposed to independent contractors.
 A June 2015 in California that determined Uber drivers are employees rather than contractors.
 Many other cases are before the courts in the U.S.

 34 Silberman, M. 2014.
 “Designs for a future microtask market(link is external).”
 May 9, 2014.

 35 For example, on Amazon Mechanical Turk, clients can refuse to pay workers without providing a justification, but still use and retain ownership of the work.